Local Network Access

 This is expected to be relatively rare and not warrant more mitigations.
 After all, in the status quo all websites can make requests to all IP addresses with no restrictions whatsoever.

-It would be interesting to explore a mechanism by which proxies could tell the browser "please treat this resource as public/local anyway", thereby passing on some information about the IP address behing the proxy.
-This might take the form of the CSP directive discussed above, with some minor modifications.
+It would be interesting to explore a mechanism by which proxies could tell the browser "please treat this resource as public/local anyway", thereby passing on some information about the IP address behind the proxy.

 4.3.
 HTTP Cache